 On the left earbud is the heart rate monitor itself.
 I suspect the HR monitor uses a technology that we’ve most likely seen before.
-Remember those finger tip probes or ear lobe clips used in hospitals, this looks to be a very similar, if not the same technology.
-And Jabra, if you’re watching, let us know!
+Remember those fingertip probes or earlobe clips used in hospitals, this looks to be a very similar, if not the same technology.
+And Jabra, if you’re reading, let us know!
 This reads the oxygen levels with each heartbeat using Infra-red and red light.
-And as our heartbeat pumps blood, the oxygen levels fluctuate like a wave form, so in turn, the HR monitor reads the peaks and valleys of the waveform, essentially providing us our Heart Beat on the App.
-But I’ll leave some information on the screen.
-If you need to pause it, please feel free to do so.
+And as our heart pumps blood, the oxygen levels fluctuate like a waveform, so in turn, the HR monitor reads the peaks and valleys of the waveform, essentially providing us our Heart Beat on the app.

-each heart beat the heart contracts and there is a surge of arterialblood, which momentarily increases arterial blood volume across the measuring site.
+Upon each heartbeat, the heart contracts and there is a surge of arterial blood, which momentarily increases arterial blood volume across the measuring site.
 This results in more light absorption during the surge.
-If light signals received at the photodetector are looked at ‘as a waveform’, there should be peaks with each heartbeat and troughs between heartbeats. – http://www.oximetry.org/pulseox/principles.htm
+If light signals received at the photo-detector are looked at ‘as a waveform’, there should be peaks with each heartbeat and troughs between heartbeats.

 But, for the moment you’ve been waiting for, going over audio quality first, then the app…